RuilinChen-BNU/Harmoni-Planet/README.md

 # Harmoni-Planet
-A Practical Harmonization Method for PlanetScope Constellation Imagery Leveraging a Graph-based Greedy Optimization Strategy
+Harmoni-Planet: A Holistic Harmonization Method for PlanetScope Constellation Imagery Leveraging a Graph-Based Greedy Optimization Strategy

 🌟 Features

 	1. End-to-end support for PlanetScope imagery harmonization in a holistic, scalable and self-contained manner.
 	2. Option to output only the optimized harmonization coefficients.
 	3. Supports storing and importing of graph structures.
-	3. Supports both the strip-based and scene-based implementations.
+	4. Supports both the strip-based and scene-based implementations.

 📋 Prerequisites